 The process can be long, feel free to take a coffee and come back later ;) Starting...
 Generating new certificate using letsencrypt Installing amavis Installing spamassassin Installing razor Installing clamav Installing modoboa Installing automx Installing radicale Installing uwsgi Installing nginx Installing opendkim Installing postfix Installing postwhite Installing dovecot Congratulations!
 You can enjoy Modoboa at https://mail.example.com (admin:password)

 The installation takes a couple of minutes.
 For example on a new Cloud Server, it can take roughly 5 minutes.

-When logging in for the first time, click on admin account name at the upper left section and go to -> Setting -> Profile to change your password.
+When logging in for the first time, click on the admin account name in the upper left section and go to -> Setting -> Profile to change your password.

 Enter the default password and then set a new secure one by repeating it and then clicking the Update button.

 After changing the password, you’ll need to relog into the dashboard to continue.

 With the Modoboa admin account secured with a new password, you can begin configuring the mail domain.

 Goto the Domains section and click the Add button.
 Then fill in the following details:

 - Type – Domain

 - Quota – The whole quota shared by all mailboxes, it is expressed in MB by default, use 0 for no quota (unlimited).